 Want to know more about the Pantanal?
 Read our guest post for The Planet D on how we kayaked through the Pantanal’s waterways searching for the Big 5!

+One of the most memorable stops on our Brail itinerary.
 The Iguacu Falls are right on the border between Argentina and Brazil which means you can see them from the two countries.
 We had two complete days to check out both sides; count on a half day for the Brazil side and a full day for the Argentinian side.
 No need for a guide, you can do the entire excursion yourself if you’re keen on taking public transport or book a taxi to take you across the border.

 We stayed super close to the falls at Hotel San Martin.
 There is a bus stop right in front of the hotel and they have a travel agency at the hotel in case you wish to book an excursion.
 Read our Iguaçu Falls Guide for more info on how to get there and what to do.

-The last part of our trip was spent on the tropical island Ilha Grande near Rio de Janeiro.
+The last part of our Brazil itinerary was spent on the tropical island Ilha Grande near Rio de Janeiro.
 We had two complete days on the island that we wanted to explore by hiking.
 The island is paradise for hikers and even more if you want to find a hidden beach at the end of your trail.

 We stayed at the spectacular Pousada Naturalia that offered the most amazing breakfast and was super close to the start of the hiking trails.
 Want to know more about how to get there and what to do?
 Take a look at our Ilha Grande Guide.